-We will discuss the budget elements below, but you can get a more detailed description of our Ultimate Guide to Digital Menu Board.
+We will discuss the budget elements below, but you can get more detailed information on our Ultimate Guide to Digital Menu Board.

 This item is specific to the functionalities you will be able to use with your displays.
-Before you can make a solid decision, you need to determine what the objective of your digital menu board are.
-Functions like dayparting, menu management, centralized control or a static display or looping video are all features you will want to consider.
+Before you can make a solid decision, you need to determine what the objective of your digital menu board is.
+Functions like dayparting, menu management, centralized control, or a static display or looping video are all features you will want to consider.

 Your options here are USB, computers, or digital signage media players.
-USB are excellent low-cost solutions, that lack functionalities and must be updated by hand.
-Computer are pricy options that are bulky and take up significant space.
-Media players typically land in between USBs and computers price wise but contain all the digital signage functionalities you can think of.
+USB is an excellent low-cost solution, that lacks functionalities and must be updated by hand.
+A computer is a pricy option that is bulky and takes up significant space.
+Media players typically land in between USBs and computers price-wise but contain all the digital signage functionalities you can think of.

 To read more about the differences between these three, check out our digital signage hardware guide!